Gavriel Holtzberg

-Gavriel Noach Holtzberg (גבריאל נח הולצברג; June 9, 1979 – November 26, 2008 (1st of Kislev, 5769) was an Israeli American Orthodox rabbi and the Chabad emissary to Mumbai, India, where he and his wife Rivka ran the Mumbai Chabad House.
+Gavriel Noach Holtzberg (גבריאל נח הולצברג; June 9, 1979 – November 26, 2008) was an Israeli American Orthodox rabbi and the Chabad emissary to Mumbai, India, where he and his wife Rivka ran the Mumbai Chabad House.
 He was also a religious leader and community builder for the local Jewish Indian community, and led the Friday-night Shabbat services at the Knesset Eliyahoo synagogue.
-Holtzberg and his wife were murdered during the 2008 Mumbai attacks perpetrated by Islamic militant group Lashkar-e-Taiba.
+Holtzberg and his wife were murdered during the 2008 Mumbai attacks perpetrated by the Islamic militant group Lashkar-e-Taiba.

 Early life and family

 Holtzberg was born in Israel to Nachman and Freida Holtzberg.
 He and his family moved to the Crown Heights neighborhood in Brooklyn, New York, when he was 9 years old.
 He had eight siblings.
 During his years in elementary school, he memorised the entire Second Order of the Mishnah, Moed verbatim and was a two-time champion in a competition of memorizing the Mishnah.
 During his high school years, Holtzberg was known for his knowledge of the Talmud.
 He traveled to Jerusalem for an international Talmudic competition, where he came in second.

 He studied at yeshivas in New York and Argentina, and as a rabbinical student served communities in Thailand and China under the Summer Rabbinical Visitation Program run by Merkos L'Inyonei Chinuch, the educational arm of Chabad-Lubavitch.

 Holtzberg had long desired to become a Chabad emissary.
 He spent time as a student in the Chabad house in Bangkok, and helped open a Chabad house in south Thailand.

 His future rebbetzin, Rivka Holtzberg née Rosenberg, was born in Israel to Rabbi Shimon and Yehudit Rosenberg, and was raised in Afula.
 She studied at a Bais Rivka seminary in Kfar Chabad, Israel.
 Her uncle was Rabbi Yitzchak Dovid Grossman, Chief Rabbi of Migdal Ha'Emek, Israel.

 The Holtzbergs married in 2002.
 Their firstborn son, Menachem Mendel, was born a year later, afflicted with Tay–Sachs disease.
 He died of this disease at the age of 3.
 Their second son, DovBer, was born with the same ailment and was institutionalized in a pediatric long-term care facility in Israel under the care of his grandparents.
 He died at the age of 4 in December 2008, one month after his parents' murder.
 Their third son, Moshe, was born healthy and lived with them in Mumbai.
 They lived together on the fifth floor of the Chabad House.
 It was revealed by her father during her funeral that Rivka was five months pregnant with her fourth child at the time she was slain.